Pokey8680/a54x-gsi-overlay/README.md

+# News
+The overlay has been merged into the main Trebledroid repo!
+Thank you all so much!

 # About this repository
 This is a Magisk/KernelSU module that is made to test the GSI overlay for the Samsung Galaxy A54 5G, as it's being developed and tested.